coderefinery/workshop-intro/livestream.md

 - Local teams at universities, ask your team leader
 - [General instructions for getting a certificate](https://coderefinery.github.io/2024-03-12-workshop/certificates/)

-### Join us!
+### Join the CodeRefinery team

 - CodeRefinery is an open project, join us.
   - Website: https://coderefinery.org → Get Involved
   - Chat: https://coderefinery.github.io/manuals/chat/ (`#tools-workshop`)
   - CodeRefinery manuals: https://coderefinery.github.io/manuals/

-We need volunteers to make this a success in the future.
+We need volunteers and partners to continue making this a success in the future.
 We are also happy to have institutional partners.